justinTsugranes/personal_CV/README.md

 **Operations Manager** @ Keller Williams Professionals Realty - Columbia, SC _(2017-2019)_ <br>
 **[The Bourke Group](https://www.thebourkegroup.com/)**

-- Worked with clients, attorneys, contractors, builders, city/county registrars, and lending institutions to ensure that our team delivered consistent, high-quality client experiences while successfully closing over $9M in sales in 2018
+- Communicated consistently with clients, attorneys, contractors, builders, city/county registrars, and lending institutions to ensure that our team delivered consistent, high-quality client experiences while successfully closing over $9M in sales in 2018
 - Built, implemented, and managed a new client care system in a cutting edge Real Estate CRM for a database of 7,500+ leads while providing back-office support for a top producing real estate team with the primary goal of increasing yearly gross commission income for the team.
-- Spearheaded marketing efforts for properties in excess of $4M and evaluated potential marketing opportunities that ultimately lead to an overhaul of the team marketing plan.
+- Spearheaded marketing efforts for properties in excess of $4M and evaluated potential marketing opportunities that ultimately led to an overhaul of the team marketing plan.
 This in turn eliminated outdated and redundant tools, reduced team expenses, and increased online engagement by an average of 20% monthly.
 - Created real estate marketing videos, digital, and print marketing materials for multi-million dollar properties in Final Cut Pro X and the Adobe Creative Cloud

 <br>